Leo Štulac: Parma

 On 30 June 2018, Štulac signed for Serie A club Parma on a five-year contract.

 Empoli

 On 26 July 2019, Štulac signed with Serie B club Empoli.
 With Empoli, he won promotion to Serie A in 2021, and played the 2021–22 Serie A with the Tuscanians.

 Palermo

 On 18 August 2022, Štulac was signed by Serie B club Palermo on a loan deal with a mandatory buying option to be exercised on certain conditions.

 Štulac's first season with the Rosanero was marred by injuries and was eventually cut short by a serious muscle injury that sidelined him from January until the end of the campaign.
 Despite that, Palermo signed him permanently from Empoli and confirmed him in the first team roster.

 On 2 September 2023, Štulac scored his first league goal with Palermo in a 3–0 home win against Feralpisalò.

 Reggiana

 On 2 August 2024, Štulac went on a two-year loan deal to fellow Serie B side Reggiana.
+He was released from his contract on 26 January 2026.